RetroReversing/retroReversing/categories/consoles/AtariJaguar.md

 They got sent **Atari TT** machines and monitors, prototype Atari Jaguars, a couple of PCs and presumably all the cables to fit everything together.

 This was how they developed Alien vs Predator for the Atari Jaguar.

+## Official Atari Jaguar Development Manual
+The official "Atari Jaguar Development Manual" is available over on **archive.org** with thanks to Lars Hannig for scanning:
+> After the demise of Atari and the declaration of the Jaguar as an open platform, Lars Hannig had the chance to acquire this piece of essential information and was kind enough to put many weeks into scanning page by page of the hundreads of pages you see in front of you.
+All this was done to support the Atari Jaguar community and give upcoming and current developers the one of a kind chance to get insight into the many unknown aspects of Atari Jaguar development.
+Essential information they would probably never get into their hands otherwise.

 ---
 # References